 Vasiliy Bootryn

-Born 1888, Russia.
+Born 1888, Grodno, Russia (present-day Belarus).
 Molder.
 Migrated to US 1913.
-Joined Socialist Party of America, April 1919; transferred to Communist Party of America later that year.
+Wife and children in Russia.
+Joined the Socialist Party of America in Detroit, April 1919; transferred to Russian Branch No. 3 of the Communist Party of America later that year.
 Arrested during second Palmer Raids, January 1920.
+Held at Fort Wayne.
 “Voluntarily departed” 1920.
 Subsequent activities unknown.

 Vladimir Borisyuk (Владимир Борисюк, Vladimir Borisiuk/Borisink, Walter Borisuk)